informalsystems/tendermint-rs/docs/spec/lightclient/verification.md

 - *nextHeight*: initially *targetHeight*
   > *nextHeight* should be thought of the "height of the next header we need
   > to download and verify"
-- *trustedStore*: stores light blocks that have been downloaded and that passed verification.
-Initially it only contains *trustedHeader*.
-  > Something like this was called *State* in ADR.
-Should be made
-  >    consistent
-  >	with detector.
-We should decide what it contains: e.g., (i) set of headers,
-  > (ii) set of TrustedState (iii) set of pairs: Trustedstate, address of
-  > full node from which the lightlient downloaded the header
 - *untrustedStore*: stores light blocks that have been downloaded and that failed verification, but may still be OK.
 Initially empty